MP3: Metadata

-A "tag" in an audio file is a section of the file that contains metadata such as the title, artist, album, track number or other information about the file's contents.
+A "tag" in an audio file is a section of the file that contains metadata such as the title, artist, album, track number, or other information about the file's contents.
 The MP3 standards do not define tag formats for MP3 files, nor is there a standard container format that would support metadata and obviate the need for tags.
 However, several de facto standards for tag formats exist.
 As of 2010, the most widespread are ID3v1 and ID3v2, and the more recently introduced APEv2.
 These tags are normally embedded at the beginning or end of MP3 files, separate from the actual MP3 frame data.
-MP3 decoders either extract information from the tags, or just treat them as ignorable, non-MP3 junk data.
+MP3 decoders either extract information from the tags or just treat them as ignorable, non-MP3 junk data.

 Playing and editing software often contains tag editing functionality, but there are also tag editor applications dedicated to the purpose.
-Aside from metadata pertaining to the audio content, tags may also be used for DRM.
+Aside from metadata about the audio content, tags may also be used for DRM.
 ReplayGain is a standard for measuring and storing the loudness of an MP3 file (audio normalization) in its metadata tag, enabling a ReplayGain-compliant player to automatically adjust the overall playback volume for each file.
 MP3Gain may be used to reversibly modify files based on ReplayGain measurements so that adjusted playback can be achieved on players without ReplayGain capability.

 Licensing, ownership, and legislation

 The basic MP3 decoding and encoding technology is patent-free in the European Union, all patents having expired there by 2012 at the latest.
 In the United States, the technology became substantially patent-free on 16 April 2017 (see below).
 MP3 patents expired in the US between 2007 and 2017.
 In the past, many organizations have claimed ownership of patents related to MP3 decoding or encoding.
-These claims led to a number of legal threats and actions from a variety of sources.
-As a result, uncertainty about which patents must have been licensed in order to create MP3 products without committing patent infringement in countries that allow software patents was a common feature of the early stages of adoption of the technology.
+These claims led to several legal threats and actions from a variety of sources.
+As a result, in countries that allow software patents, uncertainty about which patents must have been licensed to create MP3 products without committing patent infringement was common in the early stages of the technology's adoption.

-The initial near-complete MPEG-1 standard (parts 1, 2 and 3) was publicly available on 6 December 1991 as ISO CD 11172.
+The initial near-complete MPEG-1 standard (parts 1, 2, and 3) was publicly available on 6 December 1991 as ISO CD 11172.
 In most countries, patents cannot be filed after prior art has been made public, and patents expire 20 years after the initial filing date, which can be up to 12 months later for filings in other countries.
 As a result, patents required to implement MP3 expired in most countries by December 2012, 21 years after the publication of ISO CD 11172.